-Research is needed to optimize various processes of care, including communication and coordination across the cancer control continuum, and to evaluate how these processes affect health outcomes.
+Research is needed to optimize various processes of care, including communication and coordination, as well as adherence, across the cancer control continuum, and to evaluate how these factors affect health outcomes.

 Researchers are examining variations in the patterns and quality of care delivered in diverse health care settings, identifying populations at risk for receiving suboptimal care, and examining factors influencing disparities in the delivery of effective and timely care.

 Precision tools are needed not only for medical applications but also to measure biological, social, environmental, and economic factors affecting health in populations.
 These tools also can aid in developing more precise, targeted interventions for specific populations and individual patients.